rongfengliang/castled/README.md

 You can access castled app at http://localhost:3000.
 Happy castling!!

+## Documentation

+You can access the documentation at: https://docs.castled.io/

 ## Performance

 The throughput/latency of a data pipeline depends mostly on the destination api limitations and/or rate limits.
 We do make the best effort to tune it to provide the most optimal throughput possible.
 But to give an indication of the throughput we support, publishing a bench mark we did to transfer upto 100 million records from BigQuery to Apache Kafka.